authc0d3/organizr/README.md

 ### 4. Ejecute in a directory to organize files

 Only change "source-dir-path" by the path you want to organize.
-Flag -dest is optional.
+Flag -dest is optional, use it only if you want to move al organized files into another directory.

 ```
 > organizr -src="source-dir-path" [-dest="output-dir-path"]